biocompute-objects/BCO_Documentation/README.md

 ### Repository

-This repository contains the document that make up the release of the BCO specification.
+This repository contains the documents that make up the release of the BCO specification.

 Note that unless you are viewing a [release](https://github.com/biocompute-objects/BCO_Specification/releases) this is a draft subject to change.